 Jill asks: What is the best roofing product to use on a carport and pergola?
 The carport roof covers both, which are part of the same structure.
 I am aware that there are plastic-coated steel sheets, polyester-coated, zinc, and polycarbonate sheets.
 It’s a minefield.
 There are lots of trees overhead, so everything goes green including the roof and patio.
 I was thinking of maybe going for a dark green-colored roofing product.
 What do you think?
 Kindest Regards

-Steve Bliss, of BuildingAdvisor.com, responds: You are right that there are a lot of options out there and I am not familiar with every one, so can’t tell you what is absolutely the best for your situation.
-However, assuming that you want to keep all the trees overhead and that everything will “go green,” then you are wise to go with metal or plastic roofing.
+Steve Bliss, of BuildingAdvisor.com, responds: You are right that there are a lot of options for roofing a carport and similar structures.
+Assuming that you want to keep all the trees overhead and that everything will “go green,” then you are wise to go with metal or plastic roofing.
 These are certainly easier to clean than shingles, tiles, wood, or other materials.
 Also moss and lichen will shorten the life of asphalt or wood roofing materials and could have a similar effect on lower-cost metal roofs by trapping moisture against the roof surface.

 A good quality metal roof will outlast plastic, but each has its pros and cons.
 As you noted, there are many options to choose from for both metal and plastic.
 Not surprisingly, the most expensive options will last the longest.

 With metal roofing, the type of metal, its thickness, and the quality of the paint will determine the lifespan of the roof.
 Typical low-cost steel roofing has a light galvanized layer and, if painted, uses polyester coatings.
 A step-up would be silicone-modified polyester (SMP) paint.